 4. Office of Institutional Equity reviews the forms:

 Once the Office of Institutional Equity reviews the forms, a staff member will contact you to authorize interviews.
 Be prepared to explain the job qualifications, ratings and scores when you talk to the Office of Institutional Equity staff member.
 The staff member will either authorize you to interview applicants or ask questions; then authorize the interviews or ask you to explain, modify or eliminate a job qualification.
 This is usually because the staff member is concerned that a job qualification cannot be evaluated by the screening procedure or gives an unfair advantage to an internal applicant.
 If you are unable to contact an applicant, the staff member may authorize you to contact other applicants on the list.
 Jaime Parker is currently the staff member handling classified searches.

 Schedule interviews, interview applicants then conduct employment references.
 Use the interview questions approved by Human Resources.
 Take good notes.
 Select the candidate who is best prepared to successfully perform the duties of the position.
 Also, identify one or two other candidates whom you would also offer the position, in case the top candidate declines the job offer.

 6. Authorization to make a job offer:

 7. Offer the position and submit paperwork.
 Offer the position to the selected applicant contingent on a background check.
-After the offer is accepted, complete the PER-10 form, including the reason for selection/non-selection, sign and obtain signatures and submit the form to the Office of Affirmative Action.
+After the offer is accepted, complete the PER-10 form, including the reason for selection/non-selection, sign and obtain signatures and submit the form to the Office of Institutional Equity.
 The staff member will sign the PER-10 and return the original document to you via campus mail.

-Please contact the Office of Affirmative Action at 532-6220 if you have any questions.
+Please contact the Office of Institutional Equity at 532-6220 if you have any questions.